nod-ai/iree-amd-aie/README.md

 One option is to add it to your PATH.
 Note that with a standard setup, XRT is installed in `/opt/xilinx/xrt`.

-You could use this script in the install which setups your PATH
+You could use this script in the install which setups your PATH.
 ```
 source ${PATH_TO_XRT_INSTALL}/setup.sh
 ```
-if for some reason this setup.sh is not available to you.
+If for some reason this setup.sh is not available to you.
 You can do,
 ```
 export PATH="${PATH_TO_XRT_INSTALL}/share/cmake/XRT:$PATH"
 ```